ManWingloeng/Triple-GAN-paddlepaddle/README.md

-# TripleGAN-Tensorflow
+# TripleGAN-paddlepaddle
-Simple Tensorflow implementation of [Triple Generative Adversarial Nets](https://arxiv.org/pdf/1703.02291.pdf)(Triple-GAN)
+Simple paddlepaddle implementation of [Triple Generative Adversarial Nets](https://arxiv.org/pdf/1703.02291.pdf)(Triple-GAN)

 If you want to see the original author's code, please refer to this [link](https://github.com/zhenxuan00/triple-gan)